JulioJu/ArtificialIntelligenceConnectFourGame/README.md

 * In Vim, with the plugin `ALE`, do not forget that linter lint only one files… Therefore, with Vim it's cool to run `yarn compileAndLint` for development.

+* To use under Chrome or for `Firefox < 60` without server simply compile with `tsc` with options `--outFile whatever.js` and `--module AMD`.
+JQuery is compiled with AMD modules and `require.js`.
+    Using a fat compiler chain with Gulp and WebPack isn't interesting.

 ## Cool functionality

 * You could see that when you click several time very quickly with your mouse